google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 `read_repository` and `write_repository` rights.

-You can also use a personal access token if you do not have access to project access token, due to your Gitlab license.
+You can also use a personal access token if you do not have access to project access token, due to your GitLab license.

 ![gitlab-project-token]